AKAD0/Pipes/readme.md

 \text{Fig.2: The most typical samples of each cluster}
 $$

-The listing of the program is provided in the '/Solution.ipynb' file.

 # 5. Results
+Complete python notebook is in the file './Solution.ipynb'

 The following tasks have been performed:

 1. EDA with associated Feature Engineering.
 New dataset was built.